deckhouse/deckhouse/modules/460-log-shipper/docs/EXAMPLES.md

 ## Graylog integration

-This example shows how to configure the integration with Graylog.
-Make sure that Graylog is configured to receive incoming messages over the TCP protocol on the specified port:
+Make sure that an incoming stream is configured in Graylog to receive messages over the TCP protocol on the specified port.
+Example manifest for integration with Graylog:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1